robinske/phone-verification-flask/README.md

 mv config.py.sample config.py
 ```

-And update the API key with your application key
-Create a secret key for managing sessions
+Edit `config.py` and update the API key with your application key.
+Create a secret key for managing sessions.

 ## Running